Our route panels bring employer voice to the very heart of our work.

 Director of Employer partnerships and adult skills, Hopwood Hall College

 Robert started his career in Switzerland at the iconic hotel Baur au Lac, before moving to the Intercontinental, Hyde Park Corner then on to posts in Bermuda and Hong Kong.
 Latterly, he worked at the Michelin-starred Le Champignon Sauvage in Cheltenham, where he was a finalist in Young Chef of the Year and holder of an Acorn Award, a scheme that recognises the brightest prospects in the hospitality industry.

 From 2005 to 2007, Robert was a member of the Academy of Culinary Arts and achieved 3 AA rosettes in his first head chef position.
 He then moved into education, teaching culinary arts and hospitality management for 11 years at Lancaster College before becoming Head of the Lakes Hotel School of Hospitality and Management at Kendal College.
 While at Kendal, he opened the Castle Dairy Restaurant, taking it to 2 AA Rosette status and employing apprentices as part of the College’s apprenticeship finishing school.
 Robert was recently a member of the hospitality T-Level panel, is currently on the board of PACE, the Professional Association of Catering Education, and is an external expert for hospitality and catering for Ofqual.

-Resources & Administration Director, Harbour Hotels Group
+People & Business Administration Director, Harbour Hotels Group

 James has spent his entire career in hospitality and catering being an advocate for training and development of those around him.
 Working within high street restaurant groups, contract caterers and most recently hotels, in both operational and strategic roles, he understands the importance of, and is a passionate advocate of, apprenticeships within the catering and hospitality sector.